copilot-emacs/copilot.el/readme.md

 ##### Option 2: Load manually

 Please make sure you have these dependencies installed.
-Clone this repo then insert the below snippet into your config file.

 + `dash`
 + `s`
 + `editorconfig`

+After installing those, clone this repository then insert the below snippet into your config file.

 ```
 (add-to-list 'load-path "/path/to/copilot.el")